WaterFlow: Learning Fast & Robust Watermarks using Stable Diffusion: Experiments

 \subsection{Watermarking Attacks}

 To benchmark the robustness of our watermarking method, we evaluate its performance under common data augmentations and perturbations.
-We utilize the following attacks in our assessment: \textbf{Brightness} and \textbf{Contrast}: with a factor of $0.5$, \textbf{JPEG}: compression with a quality setting of 50, \textbf{Rotation}: by 90 degrees, \textbf{G-Noise}: Addition of Gaussian noise with std of 0.05, \textbf{G-Blur}: Gaussian blur with kernel size 5 and std 1, \textbf{BM3D}: Denoising algorithm with a std of 0.1, \textbf{Bmshj18} and \textbf{Cheng20}: Two Variational AutoEncoder (VAE) based image compression models, both with compression factors of 3~\cite{balle2018variational, cheng2020learned}, \textbf{Zhao23}: Stable diffusion-based image regeneration model, with 60 denoising steps~\cite{zhao2023generative}, \textbf{All}: Combination of all the attacks, and \textbf{All w/o Rotation}: Combination of all the attacks without rotation
+We utilize the following attacks in our assessment: \textbf{Brightness} and \textbf{Contrast}: with a factor of $0.5$, \textbf{JPEG}: compression with a quality setting of 50, \textbf{Rotation}: by 90 degrees, \textbf{G-Noise}: Addition of Gaussian noise with std of 0.05, \textbf{G-Blur}: Gaussian blur with kernel size 5 and std 1, \textbf{BM3D}: Denoising algorithm with a std of 0.1, \textbf{Bmshj18} and \textbf{Cheng20}: Two Variational AutoEncoder (VAE) based image compression models, both with compression factors of 3~\citep{balle2018variational, cheng2020learned}, \textbf{Zhao23}: Stable diffusion-based image regeneration model, with 60 denoising steps~\citep{zhao2023generative}, \textbf{All}: Combination of all the attacks, and \textbf{All w/o Rotation}: Combination of all the attacks without rotation.
+These attacks cover a holistic set of the current literature.
+In the Appendix, we include some additional attacks found in WAVES~\citep{an2024benchmarking}.

-\textbf{Image Quality:} We calculate the Peak Signal-to-Noise Ratio (PSNR) between the watermarked image, Structural Similarity Index (SSIM)~\cite{wang2004}, and Learned Perceptual Image Patch Similarity (LPIPS) metric~\cite{zhang2018unreasonable}.
+\textbf{Image Quality:} We calculate the Peak Signal-to-Noise Ratio (PSNR) between the watermarked image, Structural Similarity Index (SSIM)~\citep{wang2004}, and Learned Perceptual Image Patch Similarity (LPIPS) metric~\citep{zhang2018unreasonable}.

 \textbf{Robustness:} For measuring the watermark robustness, we report average Watermark Detection Rate (WDR).
 Given the returned p-value of an image, we consider an image watermarked if the detection probability is greater than some threshold $p^*$.
 In our experiments we use $p^* = 0.9$ for WaterFlow, Tree-Ring, and ZoDiac.
-We change the threshold for the rest of the baselines as detailed in Appendix B.3.
-We also report the Area under the curve~(AUC) along with the TPR@1\%FPR or the true positive rate given we want $1\%$ false positive rate (latter metric found in Appendix C.1).
+We change the threshold for the rest of the baselines as detailed in Appendix.
+We also report the Area under the curve~(AUC) along with the TPR@1\%FPR or the true positive rate given we want $1\%$ false positive rate.

 \textbf{Time Efficiency:} We measure the average time needed to watermark a single image.